 The Authority has applied to the High Court to appeal against a recent Crown Court decision which overturned a conviction against an individual for failing to pay the appropriate toll for mooring.
+The Appeal hearing has now been listed for 5 November 2015.
 At this stage it is not possible to determine the potential legal costs or effect this case may have on other similar situations.